 Each network is different, the kinds of reporting or analysis differ and the size of the project has an impact.
 Most things are possible - but the more sophisticated and the faster the turnaround, the more the cost goes up.
-However, a fairly ‘rough and ready’ response is possible in around two weeks, with lower absolute accuracy and simple classification.
+However, an initial response is possible in around two weeks, with lower absolute accuracy and simpler classification level.

 A more sophisticated level of modelling and accuracy should be achievable in 4-8 weeks.
 A full set of dynamically modelled lines and near 100% accuracy for sophisticated clearances should be available in 6-10 weeks.